 However, you do not have to despair even if you were in an accident and are charged with violating the "basic" law for driving at an unsafe below-the-limit speed.
 The fact that you've had an accident is not absolute proof that you were driving unsafely.
 Accidents, after all, are not always caused by your violating the law.
 Often, they are caused when another driver screws up.

 If the police officer argues that the accident itself is evidence that you were driving at an unsafe speed, even though you were not technically speeding, you must be prepared to challenge that assertion.
 Your best bets are normally to claim, and hope fully prove, that the accident could have occurred for a number of reasons.
 For example, it could have been:

 Never plead guilty to a ticket issued to you following an accident.
 Seek the advice of an attorney.
-Even if you don't want to fight the ticket, you should enter a "nolo contendere" plea, which is a way of not fighting the charges (see Chapter 9).
+Even if you don't want to fight the ticket, you should enter a "nolo contendere" plea, which is a way of not fighting the charges.
 A guilty plea can be used against you if anyone involved in the accident sues you for damages.
 By contrast, if you fight a citation and lose, a guilty verdict might be used against you in a civil lawsuit arising from the accident.
-See Chapter 4 for more about finding and working with a lawyer.